funttastic/universal_kotlin/application/mobile/native/apple/readme.md

 ## Application -> Mobile -> Native -> Apple

-This is the place where jvm native apple modules live.
+This is the place where mobile native apple modules live.